bhargavi-ad/data-science-s2025/challenges/c01-titanic-assignment.md

   Titanic sinking.
 This makes sense from background knowledge, knowing that women and children who were in the upper classes were put onto lifeboats first.
-Additionally significantly more male crew members survived, however, this could either be because they were allowed to board lifeboats first or simply because at this time a majority of the crew were women not men.
+Additionally significantly more male crew members survived, however, this could be because simply a majority of the crew were men not women.

 # Deeper Look